-To launch a Cloud Shell session from the Cloud Console, use the Activate Cloud Shell button in your Console.
-This launches a session in the bottom pane of your Console.
+To launch a Cloud Shell session from the Cloud Console, click Activate Cloud Shell in the Cloud Console.
+This launches a session in the bottom pane of Cloud Console.

-You can also transfer this session to a full screen experience by clicking the Open in new window icon .
+You can also transfer this session to a full screen experience by clicking Open in new window.

-If you'd prefer a stand-alone session, you can directly launch a Cloud Shell session with shell.cloud.google.com.
+If you'd prefer a standalone session, you can launch a Cloud Shell session with shell.cloud.google.com.
 The Cloud Shell terminal and Cloud Shell Editor are automatically started for you.